motech/modules/docs/source/hub.rst

     }

 To subscribe with this service just call subscribe method passing all the parameters.
 This method returns id of the thread which will verify the intent of the subscriber requesting subscription.
-In case of hubMode is ``unsubscribe`` thread isn't created and method returns null.
+If hubMode is ``unsubscribe`` the thread won't be created and the method will return null.
 Detailed description of the parameters is shown in table below.

 Parameters description
 ----------------------